VENOMM9/blog_API/README.md

 Access your dashboard to view your blogs and user profile.
 ## License

 This project is currently unlicensed.
-All rights to the code and project are retained by the author, and it is not open source.
-Unauthorized use, modification, or distribution is prohibited without explicit permission from the author.